 The citation count of a reference denotes how often an article has been cited by other peer-reviewed works.

-Why should you look at the reference citation count?
+Why should I look at the reference citation count?

 The citation count of a reference gives you an impression of how relevant the article is to a certain field or domain.
 However, an article not being cited very often does not necessarily mean it is not important, as the article can be rather new or specific.